mundimark/awesome-markdown-editors/README.md

  (web: [`readme.so`](https://readme.so/)), - Readme.so is an online editor to help developers make readmes for their project.

 **Reprose**
- (web: [`reprose.pp.ua`](https://reprose.pp.ua/)), - Reprose is a Markdown editor for GitHub.
+ (web: [`reprose.pp.ua`](https://reprose.pp.ua/), github: [`github.com/jmas/reprose`](https://github.com/jmas/reprose)), - Reprose is a Markdown editor for GitHub.
 It uses Github API for list markdown files in yours respository.
 You can open document in editor and seamlessly save changes to repo.

 ## WYSIWYG Markdown Editors for Integration in Web Apps